cchitsiang/awesome-stars/topics.md

 ## self-hosted

-- [getmaxun/maxun](https://github.com/getmaxun/maxun) - 🔥 Open Source No Code Web Data Extraction Platform • Turn Websites To APIs & Spreadsheets With No-Code Robots In Minutes 🔥
+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - ⚡️ Open Source No Code Web Data Extraction Platform • Turn Websites To APIs & Spreadsheets In Minutes ⚡️
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
 Observability, prompt management and evaluations.
 - [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.